Supported Site University of Wisconsin - La Crosse: Course Reform

 - Including an early field experience in the methods course creates a substantially heavier time commitment on the part of the instructor(s) to make visits to local schools and observe students teach.
 In addition, Wisconsin's adoption of the performance assessment system edTPA teacher performance assessment has resulted in mandated piloting of this intensive portfolio process during the methods course, creating additional demands on both the students and instructors.

 - The Teaching and Learning Science course will continue to be co-taught by at least two discipline-based education faculty.
-A 3-year plan for this teaching rotation was established during meetings with the director of the School of Education, but is contingent upon having sufficient numbers of students in the program.
+A three-year plan for this teaching rotation was established during meetings with the director of the School of Education, but is contingent upon having sufficient numbers of students in the program.

 - Physics faculty at UW-La Crosse are committed to teaching and are generally willing to try new research-based instructional strategies in their classes.
 Discussions are ongoing for how to make additional modifications to the new studio-based introductory calculus-based physics course.

 - For adequate response rates, course surveys need to be embedded into the course itself with some incentive for students to complete the survey (e.g. extra credit).

 BIO/CHM/PHY 469: Teaching and Learning Science in the Secondary School

 - This course was completely overhauled in Fall 2012.
 The format now includes an embedded clinical field experience (recommended 80-100 hours in a high school classroom) and many of the assignments are designed to align with students' field experiences.
 The course syllabus was a collaboration among "teaching and learning" course instructors in science education, math education, history education, and English education.

 PHY203: Fundamentals of Physics I and PHY204: Fundamentals of Physics II